-- (B) The California Department of Fish and Wildlife or the National Marine Fisheries Service may notify the Deputy Director that the pertinent life stage(s) of the pertinent species the flows are crafted to protect is not yet, or is no longer present at the time anticipated. - (C), ‡The California Department of Fish and Wildlife, after coordination with the National Marine Fisheries Service, may notify the Deputy Director that lower alternative flows at the Yreka gage, or alternative flows at a different point or points in the watershed, provide equal or better protection for the pertinent species' relevant life stages. - (D) The California Department of Fish and Wildlife, after coordination with the National Marine Fisheries Service, may propose that the Deputy Director implement, for a limited amount of time not to exceed two weeks, alternative flows at the Yreka gage to gather information to evaluate whether such alternative flows can improve fishery conditions.
+- (C) tThe California Department of Fish and Wildlife, after coordination with the National Marine Fisheries Service, may notify the Deputy Director that lower alternative flows at the Yreka gage, or alternative flows at a different point or points in the watershed, provide equal or better protection for the pertinent species' relevant life stages. - (D) The California Department of Fish and Wildlife, after coordination with the National Marine Fisheries Service, may propose that the Deputy Director implement, for a limited amount of time, alternative flows at the Yreka gage to gather temperature and other information to evaluate whether such alternative flows can provide equal or better protection for the pertinent species' relevant life stages.
 If such alternative flows are higher than the flows described in subsection (c)(2)(A), the proposal requires agreement from affected water right holders. - (3) Compliance with the drought emergency minimum flows will be determined by the Deputy Director.